Roman–Latin wars: War between Clusium and Aricia

-The Pometian revolt
+Pometian revolt

 In 503 BC two Latin towns, Pometia and Cora, said by Livy to be colonies of Rome, revolted against Rome.
 They had the assistance of the southern Aurunci tribe.

 Livy says that a Roman army led by the consuls Agrippa Menenius Lanatus and Publius Postumius Tubertus met the enemy on the frontiers and was victorious, after which Livy says the war was confined to Pometia.
 Livy says many enemy prisoners were slaughtered by each side.
 Livy also says that the consuls celebrated a triumph, however the Fasti Triumphales record that an ovation was celebrated by Postumius and a triumph by Menenius, both over the Sabines.

 In the following year the consuls were Opiter Virginius and Sp.
 Cassius.
 Livy says that they attempted to take Pometia by storm, but then resorted to siege engines.
 However the Aurunci launched a successful sally, destroying the siege engines, wounding many, and nearly killing one of the consuls.
 The Romans retreated to Rome, recruited additional troops, and returned to Pometia.
 They rebuilt the siege engines and when they were about to take the town, the Pometians surrendered.
 The Aurunci leaders were beheaded, the Pometians sold into slavery, the town razed and the land sold.
 Livy says the consuls celebrated a triumph as a result of the victory.
 The Fasti Triumphales record only one triumph, by Cassius (possibly over the Sabines although the inscription is unclear).

-The battle of Lake Regillus and the foedus Cassianum
+Battle of Lake Regillus and the foedus Cassianum

 In 501 BC word reached Rome that thirty of the Latin cities had joined in league against Rome, at the instigation of Octavius Mamilius of Tusculum.
 Because of this (and also because of a dispute with the Sabines), Titus Larcius was appointed as Rome's first dictator, with Spurius Cassius as his magister equitum.

 However war with the Latins did not come to pass until at least two years later.

 In 499 BC, or possibly 496 BC, war broke out.
 At first Fidenae was besieged (although it is not clear by whom), Crustumerium was captured (again it is not clear by whom), and Praeneste defected to the Romans.
 Aulus Postumius was appointed dictator, with Titus Aebutius Elva as his magister equitum.
 With the Roman army, they marched into the Latin territory and were victorious at the Battle of Lake Regillus.